nezzzumi/export-authy/README.md

 > When you open Authy, an auto-updater is opened in the background.
 To prevent the update, the script renames the updater in the Authy folder.
 To revert this operation, use the `--revert` option, or install a newest version of Authy.

-You can now export/dump your secrets with the `-export` or `-dump` option.
+You can now export/dump your secrets with the `--export` or `--dump` option.

     python export-authy.py -d